HWHapply/VID/README.md

 ```

 ### Transfer Learning With Docker ###
-To perform the transfer learning with docker image, exchange the input data with unseen data and map the directory of pre-trained vid object to the working directory in the container.
+To perform the transfer learning with docker image, exchange the input data with unseen data and map the path of pre-trained vid object to the corresponding directory in the container.
 Perform transfer learning on the demo dataset with docker image:
 ```
 docker run \
 -v ./demo/data/demo_unseen.rds:/wkdir/input/data.rds \